What to Expect

 We provide light refreshments immediately after the service to encourage ongoing conversations with one another and our visitors.
 You’ll often find folks chatting about the sermon and events over the past week an hour later.

-Attendance varies but is usually between 250 and 300 people.
+Attendance varies but is usually around 150 to 200 people, and more on special occasions such as baptisms and conferences.
 There’s no specific dress code – some dress in smart attire such as a suit and tie, while others wear casual attire.

 We encourage our guests to fill out a visitor’s card with any questions, comments or prayer requests.